 - A. All components including the ducting, the cyclone and vacuum equipment must be properly bonded together and must be grounded to prevent build-up of an electrostatic charge. - B. Hoses can be eroded by catalyst and must be visually examined prior to each use.
-Damaged hoses shall be repaired immediately when found damaged. - C. Vacuum equipment must be purged with nitrogen prior to use and a nitrogen supply should remain connected at all times. - D. A vacuum system removes large amounts of nitrogen from the vessel.
+Damaged hoses shall be repaired immediately when found damaged. - C. Vacuum equipment must be purged with nitrogen prior to use and a nitrogen supply should always remain connected. - D. A vacuum system removes large amounts of nitrogen from the vessel.
 Nitrogen levels in the vessel must be regulated to maintain the proper concentration during vacuum operations.
 Exhaust should be discharged to a safe location.
 A barricade should be utilized to establish a safe zone around the vacuum truck. - E. Vacuum operations must be stopped if the vessel O2 level rises above 4%. - F. The location of the vacuum hose could hamper emergency egress from the vessel.
-This needs to be considered in the emergency evacuation procedures. - G. Spent catalyst containers must be inerted (e.g. purged or use of dry ice chunks) - H. Baghouse temperature will be monitored during vacuum operations.
-(Follow undegenerated catalyst vacuum truck baghouse procedure)
+This needs to be considered in the emergency evacuation procedures. - G. Spent catalyst containers must be inerted (e.g., purged or use of dry ice chunks) - H. Baghouse temperature will be monitored during vacuum operations.
+(Follow Unregenerated Catalyst Vacuum Baghouse Procedure)